Financial technology in India: Alternative Lending

-The key business models that have worked for alternative lending FinTechs include digital lending, EMI/Point of Sale (PoS), MSME lending, Buy Now Pay Later (BNPL) loans and Peer-to-peer (P2P) lending.

 Digital Lending

 Digital lending aims to provide a differentiating factor of either user experience, speed, convenience, or customer service to its end customers.
 They also bridge the gap between unaddressed lending opportunities like new-to-credit customers and consumers with credits scores under 700.
 According to data shared by the credit bureau Experian, $350 billion has been given out digitally to consumers, 36% of which are new-to-credit.
 Fintechs are disbursing the majority share of credit to these first-time consumers.

 The Indian financial ecosystem encourages non-bank finance companies (NBFCs) to provide these alternate options to consumers by leveraging innovation and technology.

-Within individual digital lending, there are two main business models: Consumer and Loan Marketplace.
-Consumer lending models, like Moneyview bring new-age interfaces and provide ease of use to the lending experience.
-Loan Marketplace models like Paisabazaar provide consumers with multiple options within one single banner.

-In addition to improving experiences, some NBFCs like Revfin, DMI Finance, FlexiLoans and LendingKart also digitise underwriting so as to provide real-time offers for consumers.

 BNPL

 Buy now pay later (BNPL) is a short-term financing solution that allows customers to make a purchase and pay for it at a future date, usually interest-free.
 The key value proposition for BNPL is trouble-free credit during checkout.
 Similar to any lending product, the primary revenue source for BNPL is the income through interests and the fees incurred when customers don't pay back on time.
 While the BNPL products prefer to avoid the words ‘loan’ or ‘credit’, it is an IOU (acronym for I owe you) in different form.

 Until 2019, monthly 22 million Indian consumers were looking for credit and a 70% of them dropped their applications mid-way due to various intricacies in the traditional process.
 This is where the key features of BNPL products such as transparency with costs and benefits, and frictionless payment made a significant difference and helped mitigate the effects of high consumer credit demand and low credit card penetration.

-Some examples of BNPL include food aggregators (Swiggy and Fassos) which use platforms developed by startups like Simpl and Lazypay which allow the customer to pay for their food deliveries at a later stage.
-Cab aggregators (Uber, Olacabs) and e-commerce platforms (Flipkart, Amazon) have also started providing “pay later” options to their customers.